 Swim In Balos Lagoon

 The famous lagoon of Balos is the most photographed beach in Crete.
 It's no coincidence that Prince Charles and Princess Diana visited Balos with their private yacht many years ago.
 The area is famous for its turquoise waters, the wild natural beauty and the beautiful exotic scenery.
 While known for its pure white sand, in many places it actually takes on a lovely pinkish hue, from millions of crushed shells.
-The sea is very shallow and warm.
+Plan to spend a full-day.

-Enjoy The Pink Sand & Beautiful Azure Waters At Elafonissi
+Enjoy The Pink Sand Beaches & Beautiful Azure Waters At Elafonissi

 The Palace Of Knossos

-Knossos is the largest Bronze Age archaeological site on Crete and has been called Europe's oldest city.
+Knossos Palace (also known as a Minoan Palace) is the largest Bronze Age archaeological site on Crete and has been called Europe's oldest city.
 The first settlement dates to about 7000 BC., and the first palace to 1900 BC - this capital city of Minoan Crete was thought to be abandoned around 1100 BC.
 Sung of by Homer in his Odyssey: “Among their cities is the great city of Cnosus, where Minos reigned when nine years old, he that held converse with great Zeus.”

 The Dikteon Cave is one of the most important & famous cult places of Minoan Crete.
 Located high in the slopes of Mount Ida, it's believed to be birthplace of the Greek god Zeus, where the titan Rhea hid him as an infant to protect him from his father Cronus who intended to swallow him like others of his progeny.
 The cave is located in the village of Psychro on the Lasithi Plateau, a beautiful expanse of green fields interspersed with almond trees and orchards, as well as the last few standing iconic 17th century windmills with white canvas sails, put up by the Venetians for irrigation purposes.